CB 6 chair tells Blaz about cluster fallout

-Community Board 6 Chairwoman Alexa Weitzman, saying the coronavirus crisis has been taken “extremely seriously from the beginning” told Mayor de Blasio on “The Brian Lehrer Show” Friday that the area is dealing with the fallout from different messages from different leaders [see separate story on qchron.com].
+Community Board 6 Chairwoman Alexa Weitzman, saying the coronavirus crisis has been taken “extremely seriously from the beginning,” told Mayor de Blasio on WNYC radio’s “The Brian Lehrer Show” last Friday that the area is dealing with the fallout from different messages coming from different leaders.

 “The miscommunication and lack of coordination between the state and the city has had a very negative effect on the residents of my district,” she said.

-Weitzman noted Forest Hills has been impacted despite not seeing a “demonstrable increase” like Rego Park has.
-Cluster closures have seen a number of schools closed, churches and synagogues limited in capacity and restrictions on businesses, though the restrictions are varied, with some facing different rules despite being across the street from each other.
+Weitzman noted Forest Hills has been impacted despite not seeing a “demonstrable increase” in cases like Rego Park has.
+Cluster closures have seen a number of schools closed, churches and synagogues limited in capacity and restrictions on businesses, though the regulations are varied, with some facing different rules despite being across the street from each other [see separate story in some editions or at qchron.com].

 “I’m here advocating for our residents who have had rollbacks in their businesses, some that have just reopened that are now in a red zone without the data to back up why that is,” she said.
 “I’m advocating for public school parents who had to take out their students from schools in zones that did not have even a 2 percent” rate.

-Parents and students rallied at PS 196 last Wednesday, frustrated that the school on 113th Street would have to close.
+Parents and students rallied at PS 196 Oct.
+14, frustrated that the school on 113th Street had to close.

 “The goal posts are moving constantly,” one parent said.
 “First our ZIP code is OK.
 Then, hours later, it’s a cluster.”